-If successfully exploited the malicious PDF then executes an embedded shellcode that downloads another malicious executable Backdoor from the following link which CYREN detects as W32/Androm.AQ:
+If successfully exploited the malicious PDF then executes an embedded shellcode that downloaded another malicious executable Backdoor from the following link which Cyren detected as W32/Androm.AQ:

-After successfully downloading the file, it then executes and installs the downloaded file into the affected system to further compromise the user and system.
-Well the new malware is a backdoor and a remote attacker can take full control of the affected system from anywhere, anytime without the user's knowledge.
+After successfully downloading the file, it then executesed and installed the downloaded file into the affected system to further compromise the user and system.
+The new malware is a backdoor and a remote attacker can take full control of the affected system from anywhere, at any time without the user's knowledge.

-The BoA email is probably sent out by another malware using gathered email addresses and can be received by any recipient.
-It makes use of clever social engineering in order to entice unsuspecting users into opening the attachment.
+The BoA email was probably sent out by another malware using gathered email addresses and could be received by any recipient.
+It made use of clever social engineering in order to entice unsuspecting users into opening the attachment.